Pine Mountain Settlement School

 SHEEP SHEARING and CECIL SHARP (Say that fast!)

 The contents, folk songs for the most part, were compiled by a committee which has made practical use of them with singing groups.
 Where tunes and words depend on oral tradition, innumerable versions usually exist — some of them perhaps better than [the] variants included.
 There is no version which can be called the correct one, but the committee has chosen those which it has found satisfactory in the light of their lasting qualities and the ease with which they can be learned.
-Modal melodies are not always easy to introduce to those unfamiliar with such music, but practically all songs included have been put to the proof: given a little time and repetition they “sing well” and become dear to the heart of the singer.Song For All Times, Copyright, 1946, by Cooperative Recreation Service, (Forward).
+Modal melodies are not always easy to introduce to those unfamiliar with such music, but practically all songs included have been put to the proof: given a little time and repetition they “sing well” and become dear to the heart of the singer.Song For All Times [Songs of All Time], Copyright, 1946, by Cooperative Recreation Service, (Forward).
+[4 editions published in 1946 in English and Undetermined and held by 29 WorldCat member libraries worldwide.]

 How delightful to see,